seqscope/NovaScope/docs/installation/requirement.md

 The recommended reference genome for mouse is GRCm39.
 However, the STAR index provided with the package is outdated and will not be compatible with the latest version of STARsolo.
 Therefore, we recommend indexing it using the latest version of STARsolo.

+Note that this process will take A LOT OF TIME, typically a few to several hours.

 ```bash
 ## download the reference genome package